duongnghiephuy/digital-flow/README.md

 [SKELETON]$ make init
 ```

-## Prerequisite
-In order to ensure that this tutorial works the best for you, a few prerequisites must be met.
-If you are not [IPEL](https://ipel.home.ece.ust.hk) members or are not using the same process
-as in this tutorial, it should still be adequate enough for you to establish everything
-accordingly.

 ### Linux Command Line Environment
 First of all, it is very important for users to get used to the Linux development
 environment, especially the Linux command line.
 A lot of the operations in the design flow